 Save your new app and note the API token for use in the next step.

 You can add a webhook for each app to notify you any time a transaction is created or updated.
 You can even use this to keep your server database up to date without having to write a bunch of Android code.
 Simply enter a url that can recieve POST requests with a JSON payload.
 See webhooks for more.

 Install the SDK

 As of the current version of the Hover SDK is

 If you have issues with your app building and you are using Android X dependencies then we have an SDK variant for that: `-androidx`

-To include the SDK in your app, add Hover to your app-level build.gradle dependencies:
+To include the SDK in your app, first add the Hover repo to your root build.gradle repositories: